Sovereign Harbour Residents Association banner

 Representation for Harbour residents

-The workings of the SHT have not been transparent to residents over the years and detailed accounts have not been forthcoming.
-SHRA made applications to get a resident, or residents on the Board of Trustees, but this had always been rejected on the basis that there is no obligation on the SHT to make provision for a resident Board member.
+The workings of the SHT have not been transparent to residents over the years, and detailed accounts have not been forthcoming.
+SHRA made applications to get a resident or residents on the Board of Trustees, but this has always been rejected on the basis that there is no obligation on the SHT to make provisions for a resident Board member.

-For 5 years the EA declined to nominate representatives for their three allocated seats on the Board of Trustees, which had comprised only three trustees, who were all previous employees of Carillion.
+For five years, the EA declined to nominate representatives for their three allocated seats on the Board of Trustees, which had comprised only three trustees, who were all previous employees of Carillion.
 SHRA suggested that the Agency nominate harbour residents to fill their seats.
-They declined to do this, but clearly felt pressure to fill the seats and nominated three trustees of thier own, none of whom had any connection to the Sovereign Harbour neighbourhood.
+They declined to do this but clearly felt pressure to fill the seats and nominated three trustees of their own, none of whom had any connection to the Sovereign Harbour neighbourhood.

-The grievance felt by residents increased in what felt like a concerted policy by SHL and the EA to exclude them from the process which collected and utilised their contributions.
+The grievance felt by residents increased in what felt like a concerted policy by SHL and the EA to exclude them from the process, which collected and utilised their contributions.
 The SHRA asked questions under Freedom of Information legislation that gave them a better insight into what was considered a potentially unsafe legal background to the charges and formation of SHT.
-The marina was being managed by Sovereign Harbour Marinas Ltd. (owned by Carillion), but in July 2007 was it bought by Premier Marinas.
+The marina was managed by Sovereign Harbour Marinas Ltd. (owned by Carillion), but in July 2007, it was bought by Premier Marinas.

-At about this point SHRA was offered an opportunity to have an observer attend Board meetings.
+At this point, SHRA was offered an opportunity to have an observer attend board meetings.
 This offer was taken up, but then it was found that the observer was being excluded from some meetings on the basis that discussions commercially sensitive to SHL and Premier Marinas were taking place.
 It should be borne in mind that we are talking about a Trust, not a commercial company, and SHRA’s concerns grew.

 Community Interest Company & Board Members

 SHRA then made a formal complaint about the status of the Trust to the Charity Commission.
-It investigated, but, ironically, would not uphold the complaint because SHT should never have been a charity and didn’t act as one.
-The fact that the Charity Commission had registered it as a charity was glossed over.
+It investigated, but ironically, the Commission would not uphold the complaint because SHT should never have been a charity and didn’t act as one.
+The fact that the Commission had registered it as a charity was glossed over.

-In parallel with this it later became apparent that SHT realised their position was untenable and to avoid criticism after having run for about 8 years, the Trust, the EA and Premier Marinas decided to form a Community Interest Company (CIC) using the same board members as the SHT, which was still to be kept on in name, now as a non-charitable trust.
+In parallel with this, it later became apparent that SHT realised their position was untenable.
+To avoid criticism after having run for about eight years, the Trust, the EA and Premier Marinas decided to form a Community Interest Company (CIC) using the same board members as the SHT, which was still to be kept on in name, now as a non-charitable trust.
 With the change of ownership of the marina business, the 3 Carillion nominees resigned, leaving just the EA nominees who moved across to the CIC.
-Subsequently, two additional trustee/directors were appointed, both employees of Premier Marinas.
+Subsequently, two additional trustees/directors were appointed, both employees of Premier Marinas.

-In June 2015, one EA and one PM trustees resigned and in December of that year Patrick Warner resigned and another PM executive was appointed.
+In June 2015, one EA and one PM trustee resigned, and in December of that year, Patrick Warner resigned, and another PM executive was appointed.

-At this point, all three PM seats were occupied, but there were two EA vacancies.
-Then, in a surprise move, in March 2016 the EA nominated two harbour residents to fill its two vacant seats, Cllr Penny di Cara and the then SHRA Chairman, Jan Weeks.
+All three PM seats were occupied at this point, but there were two EA vacancies.
+Then, in a surprise move, in March 2016, the EA nominated two harbour residents to fill its two vacant seats, Cllr Penny di Cara and the then SHRA Chairman, Jan Weeks.
 This is when the situation became farcical.
-It had always been the trust’s position that only the EA and the marina operator could nominate trustees but, in the face of a situation where half of the board could be harbour residents, the trustees suddenly decided that they had the sole right to nominate new trustees.
+It had always been the trust’s position that only the EA and the marina operator could nominate trustees, but in the face of a situation where half of the board could be harbour residents, the trustees suddenly decided that they had the sole right to nominate new trustees.

 It was not until early September 2017, more than a year since their nomination, that harbour residents Penny di Cara and Jan Weeks were formally appointed to the CIC Board.